back to blog

 The forecasts are more often headline numbers only, income statement focused giving a view on sales, GP and net profit.
 Less often are they prepared with a balance sheet emphasis and cash generation.
 Other applications include forecasting prospecting pipelines.

-Dissenting for a moment, Can a business operate without budgeting?.
+Dissenting for a moment, can a business operate without budgeting?.
 Well no. It will change from business to business depending on scale and complexity but no one seriously begins a journey without some anticipation of what to expect along the way and at the destination.
+(The journey analogy is a repeatedly used communication tool here at small harbour, intrinsic within our name, a manifestation of strategically where we want to be).

-But the success of the process is intrinsically linked to your resident culture and the discipline of the team.
-Writing this after many years engaged at all levels, including managing resources 12 hours away, for now, sans AI, it’s your key leaders who drop the fairy dust into the forecasting hopper and digest the outcomes.
-So choosing the right leaders, those who can integrate forecasting into other control mechanisms such as department meetings, 1-2-1 reviews and really give it sufficient bandwidth.
+Writing this after many years engaged at all levels, including managing resources 12 hours away, the success of the forecasting process is linked to your resident culture and the discipline of the team.
+For now, we are sans AI, and it’s your key leaders who drop the fairy dust into the forecasting hopper and digest the outcomes.
+Strong leaders can integrate forecasting into other control mechanisms such as daily communications, department meetings, 1-2-1 reviews and really give it sufficient bandwidth.

 Single Use

-We see less attempts to correlate this week’s forecast of week 48 of the year for example to any prior forecast for that week and how perhaps one source or data is repeatedly more accurate than another, rolling out the lessons from that analysis.
+We see less attempts to correlate weekly forecasts for example to any prior forecast and how perhaps one source or data is repeatedly more accurate than another, rolling out the lessons from that analysis.

 We do come across slick forecast systems updated weekly, stored in data cubes (and consolidation software like Hyperion), rich in default reports with intelligent comparison of input source accuracy, notes on variances/anomalies and feedback routines.